Hinaser/PasswordManager/README.md

  - Save passwords to encrypted file
 * Accessibility
  - Look around your private password easily by a combination of tree/list style data structure
- - Copy id/password to clipboard by left-double-click/right-double-click for easy pasting to input form
+ - Copy id/password to clipboard by double-click for easy pasting to other input form
  - Manage Folder/Sub folder for password container.
 Move password to any folder you want.
 * Security
- - Save those password data into an encrypted private file.
-Even if password file is stolen, your password is still protected by master password.
-(Be careful to choose master password for better security!)
+ - Save those password data into private file encrypted by AES crypt algorithm.
+ - Validate password strength by strength score originally defined for this application.
 * Portability
  - Application itself is seperated to encrypted password file.
 So you can import/export password data easily.
 You can also easily make backups by copying the file.